“Mood changes around the time of menopause

 Is there an association between menopause and mood changes?

-In Symptoms of Menopause: Mood and Emotional Health the (Australian) Jean Hailes for Women’s Health (JH) note:
+In Symptoms of Menopause: Mental and Emotional Health the (Australian) Jean Hailes for Women’s Health (JH) note:

 Depression